 As a similar example, the usual Illinois word for ‘man’ is ireniwa; it is found this way in all the Illinois sources, and this is the only way it is recorded in the Largillier dictionary and the Allouez/Râle prayerbook.
 However, in the Pinet and Le Boullenger dictionaries it is occasionally found as irenia.
 The change of -iwa, -iiwa and -eewa to -ia on the end of nouns was a sound change in progress in Miami-Illinois during the late 1600s/early 1700s; it was complete by the late 1700s, and words that both have and have not undergone this change are found in all the Illinois sources.
 Thus, it is easy to attribute variation of this kind to the words being elicited from older versus younger speakers of Miami-Illinois as well.

-*I would like to acknowledge here the assistance of Gail Moreau-Des Harnais, a genealogist of French Canadian descent in Detroit.
-Without her invaluable research our knowledge of Jean-Antoine Robert Le Boullenger would be much poorer, and this description of Le Boullenger’s life would not h
+Without the assistance and invaluable research knowledge of Gail Moreau-Des Harnais, a genealogist of French Canadian descent in Detroit, this description of the life of Jean-Antoine Robert Le Boullenger would not have been possible.